 In Oregon and Washington, I can go into a store and buy a selection or products.
 Indicas make you relaxed but unlock your creative, lateral thinking abilities.
 Sativas are best for doing the work; they’re so energizing some people avoid them because they get anxiety.
 And it’s true, you can be anxious, for example going shopping, because you’re hyper aware of yourself, your skin, the space around you, and other people.
 But if you’re just in front of your screen wrestling with the story, I’ve found no other supplement as powerful as marijuana.
 It’s also great for visualization, so when you’re thinking about characters or scenes you’ll be able to see everything in your mind much more clearly.

 Sativas boost alertness and creativity.
 Indicas give you a relaxed body high (but often also stimulate visual creativity).
 Both increase your spatial awareness and make it easier to think in pictures, instead of words.
+Here’s a list of the best weed strains for creativity.
 It might be hard to multitask because you’ll forget what you were doing.
 But if you focus on ONE thing and get lost in your writing, the lateral-thinking effects of marijuana will generate interesting, new combinations of words that sound glorious put together.
 It’ll also help you visualize and share specific scenes because you can really see it clearly in your mind’s eye (great for fiction).
 Marijuana is metaphor-inducing, in that it lets you blend ideas and link unrelated concepts.
 It’s a connectivity machine.

 I generally prefer to eat weed as gummies or cookies.
 Smoking will hit in about 20 minutes and last for an hour or two.
 Eating hits in an hour or two and can last for 5 hours or so.
 I also use a vaporizer which heats the flower, unleashing the healthy oils without combustion – much better for you, and it’s a clearer, cleaner high.
 My personal favorites are Sensei Star (indica) and Maui Wowie (sativa – stupid name but great effect).
 Sativas are best for productivity: they can make you anxious, but mostly in shared spaces, because you’re so AWARE of everything, like the air over your skin and the air in your lungs and the space between other people.
 If you sit down with tunnel vision and work you’ll be fine.
 Several good sativas are TOO focused, like Green Crack or Jack Herer.
 It’s almost just like a caffeine buzz, good for laser focus like editing/revising, but I like something a little more sensory that makes me feel enhanced, while still being clear headed enough to write.